eekie/spring-boot-dropwizard-metrics/README.md

 ### package structure
 The package `net.eekie.metrics.zoo` contains the actual business code with metric capturing using observer pattern.
 This could be your business logic of your application.
-In this package we only enable sending metrics which are going to be handled by one or more listeners. (it's only about metrics and not DropWizard metric related yet)
+In this package we only implement an observable class to allow adding listeners later to capture the actual metrics.
+It's only being able to expose the information through the form of a listener and it is not DropWizard metric related yet.

 The package `net.eekie.metrics.config` contain the config to instantiate an observable zoo with Listener for capturing DropWizard metrics.
 It's here that the DropWizard magic happens.

 A DropWizard console reporter is also configured to see the state of the metrics each y seconds.
 In a production environment you want to setup a Graphite reporter instead or something similar. (also see docker)

+Also a Slf4J Logstash reporter enabled by default which sends logging and metrics to a logstash udp port.
+Can can easily start up a jhispter console by cloning this repo https://github.com/jhipster/jhipster-console and running the docker compose.
+It is actually an ELK stack (Elastic Search, Logstash and Kibana).
+The logstash container will have port 5000 published and it is that port our application will try sending logs to.
+Check application.properties for proper configuration.
+Since we also enabled writing dropwizard metrics to the log files every x seconds.
+You will be able to create nice charts base on dropwizard metrics since all info is available in the logs.

 ### Note about multi threading